-Mention the name of the company, the thing they want to promote, add a catchphrase or slogan, and end with a contact phone number – job done.
+Mention the name of the company, the thing they want to promote, add a catchphrase or slogan, and end with contact details – job done.

 But like anything in radio, it’s all about the connection.
 Having the listener hear what’s being offered and then acting on the advert in a positive way by calling the advertiser to place an order.

 As a radio commercial copywriter, you might need to decide if: The advert should be a hard sell or a soft sell?
 Should it be voiced by a man, woman or child?
 Will it need music?
 If so, what type of music?
 Sound effects as well?
 Maybe.

 It all depends on what you’re selling, who you are selling it to, and how long you have – 15 seconds, 30, 45, or a full minute.

 A book that can help you write copy that is appropriate for the advertiser and their target audience is Production & Copywriting in Christian Radio by Tom Terry.